FedericoRaimondi/myProjects/README.md

 My name is **_Federico_** and I'm a data scientist and, most importantly, I'm a **data enthusiast**. 💻📊

-I have always been a numeric person and a few years ago I dived into data science.
-Since that day, I have been discovering and working in this wonderful world and I can't recall a day in which I didn't learn something.

 My motto?

 > _“Learning never exhausts the mind”_ - Leonardo da Vinci.